 How can I access my records?

 You are allowed, by law, to access your written or computerised medical records.
 We will require your request in writing and we may ask you for proof of identity.
-We may charge a fee to cover our administration and photocopying costs.
 If you would like further information or a copy of your records you can:

 - Speak to the clinician who is caring for you